List of historical acts of tax resistance: Tax resistance launches the First Boer War, 1880

 The First Boer War broke out when the British colonial government seized a wagon from Piet Bezuidenhoudt who had refused to pay a tax.
 When the colonial government attempted to auction off the wagon to raise the tax money, supporters of Bezuidenhoudt seized it, and met government representatives who came to arrest them.

 Paisley abbey manse tax resistance, 1880

 Paisley instituted a tax to raise funds to repair the manse (minister's house) of Paisley Abbey.
 People who were not members of that church (the official Church of Scotland) did not feel they should have to pay for this, and in December 1880 they organized a tax resistance campaign.
 Some 200 people refused to pay the tax.
 The authorities took legal action against a few, but then quickly dropped the charges.

 Irish settlers in Canada, 1879–81

 Two hundred Irish settlers in Gatineau refused to pay a county tax.
 According to one account:

 When a deputy sheriff went to make seizures, the residents threatened to string him to the nearest tree.
 Finally, they compelled him to eat the writs he had, and then gave him a limited time to get out of the township.

-The Irish Land League calls for a rent strike, 1881

-In 1881, the Irish National Land League issued a manifesto calling on Irish tenants to refuse to pay rent to their absentee landlords.